 - HVAC

 These are only some parts of the project that will be usually handled by a sub-contractor.
-As the subcontractor is selected and engaged by the general contractor you do not have any responsibility for the subcontractor or his way of working.
+As the subcontractor is selected and engaged by the GC you do not have any responsibility for the subcontractor or his way of working.

 Differences Between General Contractors and Subcontractors